Catherinerezi/ecommerce-data-analysis/README.md

 - The sharp December drop may reflect either post-peak cooling or partial-month data.
 Adviceable for completeness checks.
 - Because this view is based on volume, it may overweight in low-price SKUs.
 Hence, a revenue lens (TotalPrice) should be reviewed in parallel.

+**Strategic direction:**
+- Seasonality playbook: lock a calendar that ramps inventory and marketing from August, with hero-SKU bundles launching in October.
+- Supply resilience: pre-book supplier capacity and inbound freight for Oct–Nov, mandatory to raise safety stock on top movers.
+- Ops readiness: scale fulfilment staffing and carrier allocations into the peak to communicate shipping cut-offs early more effectively.
+- Pricing & promos: use price tests in shoulder months (Sep, early Oct) to set Q4 offer depth, for multipacks for bulk buyers, it could emphasise more directly.
+- Post-peak hygiene: plan December clearance and replenishment freeze to avoid overhang and convert for preparation for traffic to email/loyalty for Q1.
+- Analytics guardrails: validate December completeness, add a business-day normalisation / 3-month moving average, and repeat the chart with revenue to confirm that quantity peaks translate to value.

 ## Which countries purchase the most?
+The bar chart below ranks total quantity by country.
+One market (United Kingdom) dominates overwhelmingly, while a secondary cluster (Netherlands, Germany, Ireland, France) contributes materially but at a far lower order of magnitude.
+Beyond that sits a long tail (Sweden, Australia, Switzerland, Portugal, Norway) with fragmented, placed in low demand.

+**Current conditions:**
+- Volume is heavily concentrated domestically, consistent with UK as an anchor to storefront, shorter, and cheaper delivery routes.
+- Netherlands and Germany emerge as the strongest export corridors in continental Europe, proximity and logistics density likely lower friction.
+- The tail countries show episodic or niche demand, some spikes may reflect single wholesale buyers rather than broad retail pull.
+- As the ranking uses quantity not revenue, lightweight, low-price SKUs may inflate shares, adviseable to confirm with a TotalPrice.

+**Strategic direction:**
+- Defend the core (UK): guarantee service levels on hero SKUs—higher safety stock, faster replenishment, and next-day SLAs.
+- EU expansion plays: pilot localized storefronts for NL/DE/FR (language, currency, taxes), add local payment methods (e.g., iDEAL in NL), and test regional campaigns.
+- Logistics leverage: consider a Benelux 3PL hub to compress delivery times and reduce cross-border costs especially for pre-position inventory in Q4.
+- Wholesale/B2B capture: in mid-tier countries, pursue reseller outreach and multipack pricing where bulk behaviour appears.
+- Pricing & landed cost: simulate end-to-end costs (shipping, duties, VAT) and tune free-shipping thresholds per country.
+- Analytics guardrails: track share of revenue vs. quantity, repeat analysis on per-customer basis (to separate broad demand from single large buyers), and monitor returns/cancellations.

 ## What is the top product per country?
+The chart below surfaces the single top-selling product in each country (by total quantity).
+The United Kingdom leads decisively, with its hero SKU outstripping every other market by a wide margin.
+A second tier, Sweden and Australia, followed by Netherlands, Ireland, and France shows meaningful but far smaller peaks.
+Across markets, winners cluster in gift/home decor and partyware (e.g., T-light holders, cake cases, keepsakes), signalling impulse-friendly items with low shipping friction.

+**Current conditions:**
+- Demand is country-specific yet motif-consistent: different markets crown different heroes, but themes recur (hearts, candles, party cases).
+- Several countries exhibit concentrated SKU dependence, one item captures a disproportionate share of local volume.
+- Volumes reflect a blend of retail and small-wholesale behaviour, this spikes likely coincide with events and seasonal restocking.

+**Strategic direction:**
+- Defend & extend heroes: For each country’s top SKU, raise safety stock, tighten lead times, and launch closely related variants (colour/pack-size).
+- Localise merchandising: Translate copy, adapt imagery, and sequence campaigns to local holidays, need a test for bundles/multipacks around the hero in the future.
+- Regional ops: Pre-position inventory for Sweden/Australia peaks, need a trial with a Benelux hub for NL/IE/FR to compress delivery times in the future.
+- Portfolio balance: Reduce over-reliance on single items by promoting adjacent complements (holders to candles, cases to baking accessories).
+- Pricing discipline: A/B test unit vs. multipack pricing to ensure landed-cost economics (shipping, duties, VAT) remain positive by country.
+- Analytics guardrails: Track share of revenue, repeat rates, and per-customer concentration to distinguish broad market pull from reseller spikes.

 ## Which items are bought in bulk (Quantity > threshold)?
+The chart below ranks top products bought in large quantities (Quantity > 100 per transaction).
+A familiar cast WHITE HANGING HEART T-LIGHT HOLDER, CREAM HEART CARD HOLDER, and WRAP, BILLBOARD FONTS DESIGN leads again, but here their dominance reflects like wholesale behaviour, not casual retail.
+The distribution is steeply top-heavy: a few SKUs account for most bulk volume, followed by a compressed tail.

+**Current conditions:**
+- Bulk demand clusters around gift/partyware items that are lightweight, durable, and easy to ship in cartons.
+- Spikes are likely driven by resellers, events, or corporate gifting, not one-off anomalies.
+- Because the ranking is quantity-based, margin may diverge from volume; validate contribution after shipping and handling.
+- Concentration risk: a small set of SKUs underpins bulk revenue, supply hiccups there would be outsized.

+**Strategic direction:**
+- Stock & upstream planning: lock vendor capacity and shorter lead times for the top SKUs, this hold carton-level safety stock ahead of peaks.
+- Wholesale packaging: offer multipacks/carton sizes and publish master case quantities to improve pick efficiency and freight economics.
+- Tiered pricing: introduce volume breaks and contract pricing for verified B2B accounts; test MOQ to protect margins.
+- Assortment extensions: create close variants (colour/pack-count) around winners to capture bulk intent without fragmenting demand.
+- Targeted acquisition: build a reseller programme and prioritise regions/accounts showing repeated high-quantity orders.
+- Risk controls: monitor returns/cancellations for bulk orders and guard against stockouts with daily service-level dashboards.

 ## Multivariate snapshot: are numeric fields aligned?
+The heatmap below shows TotalPrice is driven primarily by Quantity (ρ about 0.79), while its link to UnitPrice is weak (ρ about 0.09).
+Quantity and UnitPrice are essentially uncorrelated, even slightly negative (ρ about −0.08).
+In plain terms: revenue is volume-led, not price-led; big baskets and bulk lines, rather than high unit prices, explain most variation in takings.

+**Current conditions:**
+- Large swings in Quantity dominate revenue, this is consistent with B2B/reseller behaviour and multipack purchasing.
+- Price shifts alone have little linear association with sold units at the global level this pictured that elasticities likely vary by product/region.
+- Because TotalPrice = Quantity × UnitPrice, the strong tie to Quantity indicates quantity variance is much greater than price variance in this dataset.